calebboyd/xbin/README.md

 ### Prerequisites

 - You must be able to [build Node](https://github.com/nodejs/node/blob/master/BUILDING.md)
+- You need an application bundle for your node project.
+  - browserify
+  - webpack
+  - jspm

 ### How does it work

 Node supports a `_third_party_main.js`.
-This file is used to load your application bundle. `xbin` is just a cli tool to manage a small portion of node's build configuration.
+This file is used to load your application bundle.
+`xbin` is just a cli tool to manage a small portion of node's build configuration.

+`xbin` does the following
+ - Facilitates passing commands to `configure` and `make` stages of building node
+ - modifies `node.gyp` to add additional "core modules" (your application bundle)

 ### Node Versions